The Best Baby Carriers of 2023

 When testing out the carriers, we looked for the fetal tuck for newborns, and a maintained frog leg position for infants, toddlers, and bigger kids.
 Of course, we also need to think about ergonomics for mom and dad, not just for the baby.
 As your baby gets heavier, you will realize that ergonomics will become increasingly important to maintain back, shoulder, neck, and hip comfort.

-The best baby carriers have crisscrossing shoulder straps that serve to evenly distribute weight on your body and prevent the straps from falling off your shoulders.
+The most comfortable baby carriers have crisscrossing shoulder straps that serve to evenly distribute weight on your body and prevent the straps from falling off your shoulders.
 They also have a tall waist belt that effectively transfers weight from your shoulders to your hips.
 Most premium carriers are great examples of this.
 This is essential for wearing the baby on your front, or on the rear as a baby backpack.

 Note that one common issue is compatibility between diaper bags and baby carriers: when you're baby-wearing, it's cumbersome to also carry a diaper bag.
 Some of the best carriers have storage pockets that can fit some baby essentials, like a diaper and wipes, a pacifier, and maybe some other small baby gear items.
 In those cases, you can leave your diaper bag at home or in your vehicle.